-As part of this commitment we have developed

-'Fair Foundations: The VicHealth framework for health equity'.
+As part of this commitment we have developed 'Fair Foundations: The VicHealth framework for health equity'.
 'Fair Foundations' is a planning tool based on a conceptual framework developed by the World Health Organization Commission on the Social Determinants of Health.
 It aims to increase understanding of the social determinants of health inequities and suggests entry points for action, for the development of policies and programs that promote health equity.

-VicHealth has also developed a resource to support this framework called 'About Fair Foundations and promoting health equity' (2015) that can be found at www.vichealth.vic.gov.au/fairfoundations.
+VicHealth has also developed a resource to support this framework, 'About Fair Foundations and promoting health equity' (2015).
+Visit www.vichealth.vic.gov.au/fairfoundations.